inductionotg/drf_serialization/README.md

 #Run test.py in one terminal and run server in another terminal .Through test.py data is being sent and after running test.py in one terminal we can see the output
-#We have to Normal serializer and Model serializer
+#We have used  Normal serializer and Model serializer